gasolin/pear-expo/README.md

 React Native web (Expo) setup for pear desktop

+> Note in current stage its not include hypercore support and no android/ios integration.

 ## structure

 - app/ - [expo](https://docs.expo.dev/) folder, host the main code and can export web UI as `dist/` folder for pear use